Remote Boot Pop

-I often get asked to explain what the boot pop or trunk release feature on alarm is for so I thought I’d clarify with a quick post.
+I often get asked to explain what the boot pop or trunk release feature on the alarm is for so I thought I’d clarify with a quick post.

-It’s quite simply having the ability to pop the boot, or release the boot catch with the remote control.
+It’s quite simply having the ability to pop the boot or release the boot catch with the remote control.

 Take my Honda Beat for example.
 The only way to open the boot is to insert the key into the lock.
-Pressing a button on the remote control is so much easier then fumbling around trying to fit the key into the lock.
+Pressing a button on the remote control is so much easier than fumbling around trying to fit the key into the lock.

 To make this happen I installed a boot release actuator and wired it up to the Cobra alarm system.
 The actuator attaches to the lock rod inside the boot lid and pulls the rod when the alarms remote button is pressed.

-Some vehicles already have a built in actuator so there is no need to fit an additional one.
+Some vehicles already have a built-in actuator so there is no need to fit an additional one.

-Presumably there would be a button on the original remote control but more times then not this has long since been lost!
+Presumably, there would be a button on the original remote control but more times then not this has long since been lost!